mrjk/python-superconf/docs/guides/101_simplest_structure.md

 In this guide, we've learned:

-- How to define a basic configuration model using `ConfigurationObj` and `Field`
+- How to define a basic configuration model using `ConfigurationObj` and `Field`s
 - How to create configuration instances with default and custom values
 - Different ways to access configuration values
 - How to handle undefined fields